One file. Every stakeholder. Any PV system.

 contains.

-The 16 chapters of a complete DER Passport — all optional beyond the four required top-level fields.
+Eight chapters cover most real-world needs — all are optional beyond the four required fields.

 I